carla-simulator/carla/Docs/adv_traffic_manager.md

 ---
 ## What is it?

-The Traffic Manager (TM for short) is a module built on top of the CARLA API in C++ that handles any group of vehicles set to autopilot mode.
-The goal is to populate the simulation with realistic urban traffic conditions and give the chance to user to customize some behaviours, for example to set specific learning circumstances.
+The Traffic Manager, TM for short, is a module built on top of the CARLA API in C++ that is in charge of controlling vehicles inside the simulation.
+Its goal is to populate the simulation with realistic urban traffic conditions allowing users to customize some behaviours, for example to set specific learning circumstances.
 To do so, every TM controls vehicles registered to it by setting autopilot to true, and is accounting for the rest by considering them unregistered.
-The Traffic Manager is based on two ground principles:

 #### Structured design
-The TM is built on the client-side of the CARLA architecture, in order to save the server some work and not interfere with the simulation performance.
-For said reason, the flow of execution is divided in __stages__ that help improving computational efficiency and provide stage-related data structures that vehicles can share to communicate.
-This clear distintion between different sub-modules inside the TM that are accessed independently is central to the whole manager.
-It avoids potential bottlenecks in managing collisions and allows negotiation between cars.
+The TM is built on the client-side of the CARLA architecture, replacing the former server-side autopilot after version 0.9.7.
+The execution flow is divided in __stages__ with independent operations and goals, to facilitate the development of phase-related functionalities and data structures, while also improving computational efficiency.
+Each stage runs on a different thread and communication with the rest is managed through messages facilitating synchronous messaging between the different stages, so the information flows only in one direction.

 #### User customization
 Users need to be granted some control by setting parameters that allow, force or encourage certain behaviours.
 Thus, users can change the traffic behaviour as they prefer, both online and offline.
 For example they could allow a car to ignore the speed limits or force a lane change.
 Being able to play around with behaviours is a must when trying to simulate reality, specially to train driving systems under specific and atypical circumstances.